justmarkup/blog/articles/2020-02-21-teaser-with-multiple-links.md

 From an accessible point of view this is better than having the redundancy problem, but it comes with other disadvantages, so let's see at yet another approach.

-## An absolute link
+## An absolute positioned link

-Our next approach is to use an absolute link.
+Our next approach is to use an absolute positioned link.
 The idea is to have only one inline link in the HTML, and use ::before to stretch that link around the whole teaser.

 ```html
 <article>